pierregrothe/trade-weaver/docs/day_trading_knowledge_base/04_tools_and_data/04_data_provider_analysis_eodhd.md

 - The `eodhdc` Python library's support for asynchronous operations is a perfect match for the target architecture.
 The data ingestion module, deployed as a GCP Cloud Run service, should be written using Python's `asyncio` library.
 The ingested data can be passed to an ADK `LlmAgent` through a custom `FunctionTool` that subscribes to the GCP Pub/Sub topic where the data is published.

+### [CONCEPT: Limitations] Limitations and Data Gaps

+While EODHD is an excellent foundational provider, it is critical to understand its limitations.
+EODHD provides **Level 1** data (top-of-book quotes and trades).
+It does **not** currently provide the **Level 2 (aggregated market depth) or Level 3 (market-by-order) data** necessary for the most advanced order flow analysis, such as calculating the `Order_Imbalance_Score` or the order flow components of the `Chart_Clarity_Score`.
+This necessitates a hybrid data strategy, supplementing EODHD with a specialized Level 2/3 data provider.

 [SOURCE_ID: EODHD for AI Trading Platform, Section 2, 4, 5]